creativepurus/Python-Basics/README.md

 jupyter notebook
 ```
 - This will open the `Jupyter notebook interface` in your default `web browser`.
 From here, you can navigate to the notebooks directory and open any of the notebooks to view the code examples.

+# 🤝 Contributing :
+If you have any suggestions for improving the code or adding new notebooks, feel free to submit a pull request.
+We welcome contributions from the community.

+- Fork the project
+- Create a new branch (git checkout -b feature/awesome-feature)
+- Make your changes and commit them (git commit -am 'Add an awesome feature')
+- Push to the branch (git push origin feature/awesome-feature)
+- Create a pull request

 <h1> <img src="https://readme-typing-svg.demolab.com?font=Calibri&size=28&duration=2000&pause=1000&multiline=true&width=600&height=40&lines=📲+How+to+reach+me+-+Social+Links+💻+" alt="How to Reach Me Typing SVG" /> </h1>